Mining Research and Development Projects

 2020-2021

-Okane has developed an innovative way to simulate site specific conditions in the laboratory using our Advanced Customizable Leach Columns (ACLCs), and research teams are working to improve design and automation of these columns.
+Okane has developed an innovative way to simulate site specific conditions in the laboratory using our ACLCs, and research teams are working to improve design and automation of these columns.

 In addition, we are collaborating with research institutions to complete microbiological testing within the columns to enhance institutional knowledge of the inner workings of mine rock storage and tailings facilities.